Razke/p06-newsapp/README.md

   3. [Reflections](#reflections)

 # About
-Objective: For this project, you will create a News feed app which gives a user regularly-updated news from the internet related to a particular topic, person, or location.
+Objective: create a News feed app which gives a user regularly-updated news from the internet related to a particular topic, person, or location.
 The presentation of the information as well as the topic is up to you.

 This project is stage 1 of a 2 stage project.
 For this stage, create an app to display recent news stories on a topic of your choice using an API.